ustudio/Blueque/README.md

 node key?
 If so, we could monitor that they are alive, but we would need to decide how they post back: would the worker function be responsible for posting back while it is running?

+### Queues ###

+`blueque_queues`

+There is a `Sorted Set` containing the names of all the queues, where the score of the set is the number of nodes listening to that set.

+When a node comes online, it increments the score by 1; when a node goes offline (cleanly) it increments the score by -1.
+Every time a task is enqueued, the score should be incremented by 0, so that a queue with tasks, but no listeners, still shows up in the set.

 ## Task Workflow ##